Here’s a task I gave students back in 2010:

 The Problem

-Why was this task so underdeveloped?
-The main reason is that this was one of nine (!?) choices I tried to create up for an extension menu (I do not recommend creating extension menus friends.)
+But why was this task so underdeveloped?
+The main reason is that this was one of nine (!?) choices I made for an extension menu (I do not recommend creating extension menus friends.)

 The Updated Version

-In order to aim for the Analyze level of Bloom’s Taxonomy, I’ll bring in a second character who has a similar goal.
+Nowadays, I always aim for the Analyze level of Bloom’s Taxonomy.
+To do that, I’ll bring in a second character who has a similar goal.
 Students will think about the similarities and differences between these two similar characters.

 Part 1 – Rewrite the initial prompt to be clearer.